 Here’s an example.
 Let’s say the client is thinking about buying a second home and has a question about how rentals would be treated from a tax standpoint.
 While you’re listening, it occurs to you that the client’s realtor might have the answer.
 A small question would be, “Could you talk to your realtor about that?”
 But before you get the words out of your mouth, you catch yourself: you’re solving the problem for the client.

 So how do you make those open questions bigger?
-Start by thinking backward: what coaching_questionsproblem were you trying to solve with that small question?
+Start by thinking backward: what problem were you trying to solve with that small question?
 Answer: the client needs some tax information.
 Are there other ways the client could get that info?
 Sure—from a CPA, a friend with rental properties, or maybe from a rental agency.
 Now you have four possible answers.
 The bigger question is one that could be answered by any of these options.
 So instead of asking if the client could talk to a certain person, ask, “Who could you talk to that would know the answer to your question?”
 Now the client is in charge of thinking up the solutions again and they are thinking outside the box.

 Tony Stoltzfus is a best-selling author, leadership coach, master coach trainer and director of Leadership Metaformation Institute.
 Check out additional coaching resources at Coach22.com.